tianzhuotao/CAC/README.md

     ./tool/dist_test.sh config.py model.pth 4 --eval mIoU

 # Results and models
 We reproduce the results on ADE20K with this repo as examples for using the context-aware classifier.
 For reproducing the results on other benchmarks, please refer to the [**configurations**](https://github.com/open-mmlab/mmsegmentation/tree/master/configs) of mmsegmentation and change the decoder heads accordingly.
+One example of FCN is:

 ![image](https://user-images.githubusercontent.com/68939582/220012772-f8a8bbb3-be27-4aa1-8c01-c8ea43ff2f32.png)